 To develop on Kolibri, you’ll need:

 Managing Python installations can be quite tricky.
-We highly recommend using package managers like Homebrew on Mac or
+We highly recommend using pyenv or if you are more comfortable using a package manager, then package managers like Homebrew on Mac or

 apt on Debian for this.